ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/editor_configuration.markdown

  ##  ContentConfig

-The **ContentConfig** component contains settings controlling the loading of additional content libraries when using the Zero Editor.
+The **ContentConfig** component contains settings controlling the loading of additional content libraries when using the Zilch Editor.

- - *This component is #deprecated and is not accessible from within the Zero Editor.
+ - *This component is #deprecated and is not accessible from within the Zilch Editor.
 It currently exists for #legacy purposes.*

  ##  TextEditorConfig

-The [ TextEditorConfig](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/texteditorconfig.markdown) component allows the user to view and modify various settings of Zero's text editor.
+The [ TextEditorConfig](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/texteditorconfig.markdown) component allows the user to view and modify various settings of Zilch's text editor.

  ###  TabWidth
 The text editor may be configured to insert either two or four spaces when the `Tab` key is pressed.